The Red Raiders sign 14, including the World No. 1 ranked 400-meter hurdler, during the fall signing period.

 Head Cross Country Coach

-Jon Murray enters his ninth season as an assistant track and field coach and head cross country coach.
+Jon Murray enters his 11th season as an assistant track and field coach and head cross country coach.
 Under his guidance the distance running program at Texas Tech has reached a pinnacle amongst the Big 12 while consistently contending on the national level as well.

 Murray has coached two athletes to individual NCAA Championships during his tenure in Lubbock while guiding the Lady Raider program to three consecutive Big 12 Championships from 2008-10.